Last month, my mother entered the advanced stages of dementia with a flourish.

 She is just lacing up to go for a cell-phone-free run, but fortuitously still at home, she answers her phone.

-Housekeeper is distraught.
+The housekeeper is distraught.
 My sister, with her usual equanimity, says, “No worries.
 I’ll just come over and go for my run on all the regular walking routes we take with my mother!”
 My sister’s husband, who didn’t have to be at work till noon, joins her.
 They set off in different directions.
-Housekeeper stays at the house in case Ma returns.
+The housekeeper stays at the house in case Ma returns.
 My sister calls and leaves me a message of this plan.

-By the time I wake up-- and, by the way, I've dutifully listened to these messages before I even get out of bed-- my sister is already back at the house, having run 2 miles.
+By the time I wake up-- and, by the way, I dutifully listen to these messages even before I getting out of bed-- my sister is already back at the house, having run 2 miles.
 I call her immediately, and my first question is, “Have you checked the garage?”

 She replies, “Yes, of course.
 But the garage door is down, nothing amiss.”